Dental Implant in Cincinnati, OH

 Smokers - Smoking may lessen the success rate of implants although smokers have also been successful recipients of implants.

 Bone Loss - Bone loss is a common occurrence for people who have lost teeth or had periodontal disease.
-Cosmetic dentists are trained and experienced in grafting bone to safely and permanently secure implants.
+This may require a bone grafting procedure prior to the implant placement.

 Benefits of Dental Implants